ingenerator/chef-duplicity-backup/README.md

 **Note that including the backup_mysql_user recipe causes chef to include the mysql client recipe, which will run before all other recipes in your cookbook.**

+Output and any errors will be logged to syslog.

 To customise behaviour, include any or all of these recipes directly rather than relying on the default.